 Method of fetal precursor cell transplantation described in this text is not a ‘magic bullet’, i.e. a treatment of all known diseases.
 It is of minimal usefulness in the therapy of some diseases, e.g. chronic inflammatory diseases, many psychiatric diseases, etc.

-At the same time, all patients with diseases with no known treatment, e.g. genetic or chromosomal diseases, or perinatal brain injuries, should be treated with fetal precursor cell transplantation or therapy immediately after the diagnosis was made as time is of essence.
-Fetal precursor cell transplants prepared by a method described in this text are safer than aspirin, and our experience has proven that there is no harm by trying to treat newborn and infants born with rare inborn diseases, and not be preoccupied by a lack of medical reports about that very rare illness or diseases.
+At the same time, all patients with diseases with no known treatment, e.g. genetic or chromosomal diseases, perinatal brain injuries, classical autism (Kanner, 1943), should be treated with fetal precursor cell transplantation or therapy immediately after the diagnosis was made as time is of essence.
+Fetal precursor cell transplants prepared by a method described in this text are safer than aspirin, and our experience has proven that there is no harm by trying to treat newborn and infants born with rare inborn diseases, and not be preoccupied by a lack of medical reports about that particular very rare illness or disease.

 There is no competition between an adequate ‘standard’ treatment of a disease and fetal precursor cell therapy.
 For example, type 1 diabetics must be treated by insulin alone until they develop complications; at that time fetal precursor cell transplantation has to be added, since insulin alone cannot control the progression of diabetic retinopathy, diabetic nephropathy, peripheral arterial disease, etc., toward blindness, kidney failure, gangrene, impotence, etc.